-No direct spatial synergies exist with other sectors in the Central MSP Area.
+No direct spatial synergies exist with other sectors in the MSP areas.
 However, an indirect synergy exists with those sectors seeking to achieve good environmental status, which will be beneficial in terms of ensuring good quality sea water.

-The opportunity to conduct joint inspections and monitoring activities with the Municipality of Walvis Bay at fisheries operations presents a possible synergy that could further allow for timely response to environmental incidences, and enhance data and information exchange.
+The opportunity to conduct joint inspections and monitoring activities with the municipalities of Walvis Bay and Lüderitz at fisheries operations presents a possible synergy that could further allow for timely response to environmental incidences, and enhance data and information exchange.
 Also, regular monitoring could also be conducted jointly with MFMR.
-Currently, good working relationships and cooperation exists with MET but can be further strengthened with regards to review of EIAs for development projects impacting the marine environment in the Central MSP Area.
+Currently, good working relationships and cooperation exists with MEFT but can be further strengthened with regards to review of EIAs for development projects impacting the marine environment in the MSP areas.

-The central coast is an important management area for MAWF as the custodian of all water resources in Namibia.
-Of particular interest are the human settlements at Walvis Bay, Swakopmund and Henties Bay, as well as fishing operations, the desalination plants and salt works that are likely to exert negative impacts on the marine ecosystems.
+The coast is an important management area for MAWLR as the custodian of all water resources in Namibia.
+Of particular interest are the human settlements at Walvis Bay, Lüderitz, Swakopmund, Oranjemund and Henties Bay, as well as fishing operations, the desalination plants and salt works that are likely to exert negative impacts on the marine ecosystems.
 Dedicated and continued monitoring and enforcement of remedial action at these areas is important to ensure marine ecosystem health.